10 Unmistakeable Signs It's Time to Find a New Job

 fizkes/Adobe businesswoman feels tired at corporate meeting

-When considering whether to leave a job or not, consider whether or not it’s worth the risk to your wellbeing.
+When considering whether to leave a job, consider whether it's worth the risk to your well-being.
 If the answer is no, you may want to start updating your resume and polishing up that LinkedIn profile.

-Pro tip: There may be low-stress, but high-paying jobs that are right for you, without having to sacrifice pay.
+There may be low-stress, high-paying jobs that are right for you without sacrificing pay.
 Seeking new opportunities may help you find a better fit.

 You’ve hit a pay ceiling